Machine Learning Notebook

 y_pred_prob = model.predict_proba(X_test)[:, 1] # probability of class 1

-max_iter=1000 prevents convergence warnings on larger datasets.
+max_iter=1000 stops the convergence warnings on larger datasets.

 Decision Tree Classifier